SchokiCoder/book_modern_c/src/setup.md

 ### Linux

-Most Linux distros come with a very basic editor already.
-For example "gedit", "mousepad" or "kate".
+Linux Mint comes with a very basic editor already.
+Just look for "Text Editor" in the application menu.
+You may also find it as "xed", "mousepad" or "pluma", depending on the chosen edition.
+They all come with "syntax highlighting".
+Make sure it is enabled.
+Other helpful visual aids such as "Highlight matching brackets", "Highlight the current line", "Display line numbers", and many more should be kept in mind.
-Find your editor and make sure it has a feature called "syntax highlighting" and that it is enabled.
-If you don't have any editor with syntax highlighting, install one of the aforementioned ones via your package manager or find one on your own.
+If you don't have any editor with syntax highlighting, install one of the aforementioned ones via your package manager, or find one on your own.

 ### Windows